What is Vertebrae in Human Body?

 Each vertebra has a central hollow portion, which forms the neural canal through which the spinal cord passes.
 The spine protects the spinal cord.

-– The first vertebra, C1 or Atlas articulates with the two occipital condyles of the skull.
+- Cervical- 7 vertebrae (C1 to C7)- The first vertebra, C1 or Atlas articulates with the two occipital condyles of the skull.
 It allows the maximum movement of the neck.
-It is responsible for the ‘yes’ movement of the head.
+It is responsible for the ‘yes’ movement of the head.- The C2 and C1 joints allow the ‘no’ movement of the head.

 – It supports the weight of the head.